 Where Did LARP Come From?
 The History of the Hobby

 By the 1990s, LARP had developed distinct sub-cultures: medieval fantasy (the most common), vampire/gothic roleplay (popularized by games like Vampire: The Masquerade), historical reenactment, and post-apocalyptic scenarios.
-LARP events grew in scale, some European LARPs today draw thousands of participants over multi-day events.
+European LARPs today draw thousands of participants over multi-day events.

 Know Your Meme traces the journey of LARP from hobbyist activity to internet insult: the transition began on forums and Reddit in the early 2010s, where the word started being used to accuse people of “playing pretend” with their identities or political views.
 TikTok accelerated this second meaning dramatically from 2022 onward.